OpenCodeDev/OpenCodeDev.Cloudflare.Dyndns/README.md

 # OpenCodeDev.Cloudflare.Dyndns
-Script to update DNS with public IP.
-Works for Linux and Windows.
+Just a quick script to run DynDNS update on cloudflare.